mobilemind/OpenInlets/README.md

 dependencies defined in `package.json`.
 You can update dependencies using `npm update` at any time or just invoke `grunt` to re-build OpenInlets `web/` directory.

-## URL Scheme Notes
+## URL Scheme Notes (References)
 Each bookmarklet does some rudimentary check and then redirects to an app using a URL protocol scheme.

 * **OpenIn1Password** - Uses the `ophttp://` or `ophttps://` URL protocol scheme for 1Password.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.
 * **OpenInBlogsy** - Uses the `blogsy:` URL protocol scheme for Blogsy.
-See [Blogsy URL Scheme].
+See [Blogsy URL Scheme][Blogsy URL Scheme].
 * **OpenInGoodReader** - Uses the `grhttp://` or `grhttps://` URL protocol scheme for GoodReader.
-See [GoodReader URL Scheme].
+See [GoodReader URL Scheme][GoodReader URL Scheme].
 * **OpenInGoogleChrome** - Uses the `googlechrome://` or `googlechromes://` scheme for the Google Chrome app on iOS.
-See [Google Chrome URL Scheme] for details.
+See [Google Chrome URL Scheme][Google Chrome URL Scheme] for details.
 * **OpenInGoogleMaps** - Uses the `comgooglemaps://` protocol scheme for the Google Maps app on iOS.
-See [Google Maps URL Scheme] for details.
+See [Google Maps URL Scheme][Google Maps URL Scheme] for details.
 * **OpenIniOctocat** - Uses the `ioc://` URL protocol scheme for iOctocat.
-See the subheading [How to open GitHub URLs in iOctocat?][iOctocat URL Scheme] for details.
+See the subheading [How to open GitHub URLs in iOctocat][iOctocat URL Scheme] for details.
 * **SearchIn1Password** - Uses `onepassword4://search/` with the current domain appended to
 trigger a 1Password search.
 See the subheading [Open URLs externally...][1Password URL Scheme] for details.

 ## Version Notes
+0.0.14: May 15, 2015 - update license info in `package.json` to use new property and SPDX format

 0.0.13: April 8, 2015 - use `grunt-contrib-uglify` 0.9.x with new options (i.e., `screwIE8: true`)

 0.0.12: April 4, 2015 -  work with `grunt-cli` > 0.1.0, use `grunt-contrib-uglify` 0.8.x